 - Subscribe to the ACA blog to learn about the industry and see student stories.

 Many other programs expect students to choose an area of specialization right away.
 At Austin Coding Academy, we understand that a little bit of exposure to all your options will help make your decision more clear.
-That’s why we cover the basics of all three tracks in our intro to web class.
+That’s why we cover the basics of both tracks in our intro to web class.

 This intro course is great for the brand new student, all the way up to the student who’s dabbled with a few online tutorials.
 The ACA curriculum will solidify your coding knowledge, and our staff will provide you with the resources to help you land your dream job.